-Frank’s love for dogs started early in life when at the age of 4 his parents apartment was burglarized and they lost all their valuable possessions.
-Since his family purchased their first German Shepherd puppy named Heidi, dogs have always been a significant part of his family and life.
+Frank’s love for dogs started early in life when at the age of 4 his family’s apartment was burglarized and as a result purchased their German Shepherd named Heidi.
+Since then dogs have always been a significant part of his life.

 In 1987, while on active duty in the U.S. Army Military Police, Frank entered the Department of Defense’s Military Working Dog Program.
-He is a graduate from the Patrol Dog Course, received Honor Graduate in the Detector Dog course, and graduated from the Kennelmaster/Supervisor/Trainers Course in 1991.
-He was the only Army Kennelmaster to work , deploy, and transfer with a Bomb Patrol Dog from 1991-1995.
-He served in the United States and was deployed abroad.
 He quickly became a troubleshooter for the Forces Command, establishing and renovating kennels that were unable to get certified for years.
 He received numerous awards and medals for his work in the Military Working Dog Program.
 In 1995 he ended his 11 year Active Duty Army career and entered the U.S. Army Active Reserves where he retired as a Master Sergeant in 2004.

 In 1995, Frank was hired by the California Highway Patrol, where he served as a K9 officer, division and departmental K9 trainer for 18 of his 20 years with the agency.